-- LIMIT maximum speed to 80 km/h (50 mph) for 4-cylinder engines and 95 km/h (60 mph) for V8 engines.
+- LIMIT maximum speed to 80 km/h (50 mph) for Td5, Tdi and 4-cylinder petrol engines and 95 km/h (60 mph) for V8 engines.
 Initially, drive the vehicle on a light throttle and only increase engine speeds once the running-in distance has been completed. - DO NOT operate at full throttle or allow the engine to labour in any gear. - AVOID fast acceleration and heavy braking except in emergencies.